MakeSchool/Heyzap-Tutorial/Tutorial 1.md

 	[HZInterstitialAd show];

 That's it!
 The ad is automatically fetched from their server, and gameplay will resume as normal once the user exits out of the advertisement.
-It will take approximetly 5 minutes and 10 impressions before it moves out of "test mode" and beings to display real ads.
+It will take approximately 5 minutes and 10 impressions before it moves out of "test mode" and beings to display real ads.

 Displaying Video Ads